 Get started before poor summer habits set in.
 The sooner you start, the sooner you graduate and start the next chapter of your life!

-And with that, you’re prepared to tackle your homeschool senior year, and you’re on your way to finding your student’s best-fit college at the lowest cost!
+Start checking items off the list and you’re on your way to finding your student’s best-fit college at the lowest cost.

 Equip Your Homeschool Co-op for the ACT & SAT